-When you built your website, you probably didn’t look forward to setting up an ‘About’ page.
+You probably didn’t look forward to setting up an ‘About’ page when you built your website.

-It’s hardly the most exciting part of the process, is it?
+It’s hardly the most exciting part of the process.
 You want to see products go live, orders being places and visitors signing up for newsletters.
 You don’t want to fill out those pages that populate the footer of your page.
 After all, does anyone even read those?

 Well, they do, and even if they didn’t, an ‘About’ page is still an important part of your site’s architecture.
 In this post, we’ll look at some key things to include on your About page.